 The COE CSW was established in 2007 and accredited by NATO as an International Military Organization in 2009.

 In 2012 the COE CSW was successfully reassessed by the Headquarters Allied Command Transformation.

 Our Participating Nations

 The Federal Republic of Germany acts as Framework Nation for the COE CSW providing the infrastructure, basic services, financial support, and core staff personnel in addition to a number of Subject Matter Experts.

-Upon the foundation of the COE CSW, the Hellenic Republic, the Kingdom of the Netherlands, and the Republic of Turkey acceded as Sponsoring Nations with a vote in the Steering Committee and providing Subject Matter Experts.
+Upon the establishment of the COE CSW, the Hellenic Republic, the Kingdom of the Netherlands, and the Republic of Turkey acceded as Sponsoring Nations with a vote in the Steering Committee and provided Subject Matter Experts.
 In 2009 the Republic of Poland and in 2014 the Republic of Italy also joined as Sponsoring Nations.

 NATO COEs partner nations are also invited to join.
 In 2011, the COE CSW welcomed the Republic of Finland as the first Contributing Partner to a NATO COE ever.